awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-inference-code.md

-  If you reduce the number of instances backing the endpoint \(by calling the [ `UpdateEndpointWeightsAndCapacities`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_UpdateEndpointWeightsAndCapacities.html) APIs\), SageMaker runs a command to stop the Docker container on the instances being terminated\.
+  If you reduce the number of instances backing the endpoint \(by calling the [ `UpdateEndpointWeightsAndCapacities`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_UpdateEndpointWeightsAndCapacities.html) API\), SageMaker runs a command to stop the Docker container on the instances that are being terminated\.
 The command sends the `SIGTERM` signal, then it sends the `SIGKILL` signal thirty seconds later\.